-In 2003 the Fund has made contractual commitments to private equity funds managed by Wilshire and Pantheon.
-Commitments are made in the underlying currency of the funds (\$103.131 million and $$\in41.288 million) and are therefore subject to volatility (risk) arising from exchange rate fluctuation.
+In 2003 the Fund made contractual commitments to private equity funds managed by Wilshire and Pantheon.
+Commitments are made in the underlying currency of the funds (\$103.131 million and €41.288 million) and are therefore subject to volatility (risk) arising from exchange rate fluctuation.
 This volatility will impact both the value of unfunded commitments in sterling terms and the valuation of the funded interest and monies received as distributions.
-At 31 March 2023 the unfunded commitment (monies to be drawn in future periods) is \$8.589 million and €2.245 million.
+At 31 March 2024 the unfunded commitment (monies to be drawn in future periods) is \$8.534 million and €2.220 million.
 The commitments are paid over the investment timeframe of the underlying partnerships.

-In 2011 - 2012 a contractual commitment of €54 million was made to an infrastructure investment (Partners Group Global Infrastructure 2012) managed by Partners Group, the outstanding amount as at 31 March 2023 is €9.290 million.
+In 2011 - 2012 a contractual commitment of €54 million was made to an infrastructure investment (Partners Group Global Infrastructure 2012) managed by Partners Group.
+As at 31 March 2024 7% of the total commitment has been released, leaving €5.429m outstanding.

 In 2015 - 2016 contractual commitments of \$149.500 million were made to private equity investments managed by Pantheon.
-Some draw downs on the commitments have been made and the outstanding amounts to 31 March 2023 are \$27.855 million.
+Some draw downs on the commitments have been made and the outstanding amounts to 31 March 2024 are \$23.017 million.

-In 2016 - 2017 the Pension Fund made additional contractual commitments to M & G, of £60 million in the Greenfield infrastructure fund the outstanding amount is £8.927 million.
+In 2016 - 2017 the Pension Fund made additional contractual commitments to M & G, of £60 million in the Greenfield infrastructure fund.
+The outstanding amount is £3.972 million.

-During 2017 - 2018 a contractual commitment was made to an infrastructure investment (Partners Group Global Infrastructure 2015) managed by Partners Group of €55 million, the outstanding amount as at 31 March 2023 is €8.314 million.
+During 2017 - 2018 a contractual commitment was made to an infrastructure investment (Partners Group Global Infrastructure 2015) managed by Partners Group of €55 million, the outstanding amount as at 31 March 2024 is €8.314 million.

-During 2020 - 2021 a contractual commitment of £75 million was made to the Mult Asset Credit Fund VI with Partners Group.
+During 2020 - 2021 a contractual commitment of £75 million was made to the Multi Asset Credit Fund with Partners Group.
 The undrawn amount at the end of the year is £4.185 million.

-During 2021 - 2022 a contractual commitment of \$84 million was made to the Global Infrastructure Fund IV with KKR \$48.735 million remains outstanding.
+During 2021 - 2022 a contractual commitment of \$84 million was made to the Global Infrastructure Fund IV with KKR. \$32.713 million remains outstanding.

-During 2022 - 2023 a contractual commitment of £75 million was made to the Mult Asset Credit Fund VII with Partners Group No capital calls have been made during the year.
+During 2022 - 2023 a contractual commitment of £75 million was made to the Multi Asset Credit Fund VII with Partners Group. £33.227 million remains outstanding.